NareshredE/ShellScripting/README.md

-ls -- list out all files and directories ls - l -- list our number of files and it's permissions
+ls -- list out all files and directories ls - l -- list our number of files and it's permissions pwd -- to know which directory you are in cd -- to change the directory cd .. -- to exit from current direcotry and move to previous directory mkdir -- to create directory mv -- to move fie cp -- to copy file rm -- to remove file rm -r -- to remove directory echo -- to print a statement chmod  -- to change the file permissions